gitmobkab/mob-tfm/README.md

 * `parse`: fill a mariaDB/MySQL database table with...
 * `generate`: fill a mariaDB/MySQL database table with...
 * `config`: Create or Edit the configuration for...
-* `help`: Open and page the documentation for one or...
+* `explain`: Open and page the documentation for one or...

 ## `tfm version`